Crochet Baby Adventure Sweater

 baby in striped sweater

-I did make a Youtube tutorial if you need extra help.
+I did record a Youtube tutorial if you need extra help.
+Look for the link in the pattern section of this post.

 crochet adventure sweater folded